-UPDATED FOR PENNSIC 45!
-Mistress Arianna of Wynthrope has brought her two sons, now 17 and 20, to Pennsic every year since they were born.
+UPDATED FOR PENNSIC 50!
+Mistress Arianna of Wynthrope has brought her two children, now 24 and 27, to Pennsic every year since they were born.
 Here are some tips for making Pennsic fun for kids from babies to teens while avoiding making mom and dad crazy.

 Note: Everyone has opinions about the “right” way to raise kids and/or deal with various things like diapering, feeding, sleeping, curfews, etc..
 This article is not intended to promote any particular parenting choices.
 It’s simply a list of ideas for how to make Pennsic easier on you and more fun for your kids.
 Pick the ones that sound useful to you, ignore the ones that don’t.
 It’s all good.